-'Money of Zero Maturity (MZM)' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Money of Zero Maturity (MZM)' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Money of zero maturity represents a way of measuring the money supply.
 This measurement for money which is circulating in an economy only covers money that is available to be spent and utilized.
 As such, this MZM is really a counting of all of the money supply that is liquid in a given economy.